 Rape, Abuse & Incest National Network (RAINN)

-The Department of Defense Sexual Assault Help Line.
-Provides anonymous help online, by phone or by text.
+Department of Defense Sexual Assault Help Line - Anonymous help online, by phone or by text

-ArmyOne Source serves American troops and their Families; 24 hours a day, seven days a week, 365 days a year; people can call in and speak to a consultant or go online and access information or email a consultant.
-1-800-464-8107
+ArmyOne Source - Serves American troops and their Families 24/7.
+People can call in and speak to a consultant, go online and access information or email a consultant at 800-464-8107.